TimingJL/raddit/README.md

 	    </div>
 	<% end %>

-so we can Upvote and Downvote correctly
+So we can Upvote and Downvote correctly

 Then, we add Upvote and Downvote in the show page
 In `app/views/links/show.html.erb`  , we add the following code at the bottom

 	<div class="btn-group pull-right">
 	  <%= link_to like_link_path(@link), method: :put, class: "btn btn-default btn-sm" do %>
 	    <span class="glyphicon glyphicon-chevron-up"></span>